aarnas/pico-circuit-python/README.md

 5. Navigate to `lib` and copy `adafruit_hid` to the `lib` folder in your Raspberry Pi Pico.

 ## Extras
 To restore your pico, use `flash_nuke.uf2` from uf2 folder.
+To be able to put uf2, hold `boot button` while connecting pico.